JeeZeh/youtube-playlist-autosub-explorer/README.md

 5. `npm start` - Should open the UI in web browser!
 6. Spam `ctrl-c` to close I guess

+# Caveats - these are important
+1. You *must* provide a playlist.
+Even if you just want one video, wrap it in a playlist!
+   1. YouTube does a lot with playlists.
+For example, clicking "Play all" on a channel uploads will give you a playlist link.
+This is how you index an entire channel.
+2. The subtitles are, in most cases, provided by YouTube's auto-captions, though it does download official ones if present!
+3. This tool does NO speech-to-text.
+All captions are from YouTube, so if the subtitles say one thing, but the video says another, that's not my fault
+4. This tool can make a LOT of requests to YouTube, which may result in YouTube temporarily restricting connections from your device - use it at your own discretion
+5. It's clunky and buggy, and is not an enterprise-ready™ solution.
+As such, a lot of the implemented QoL features like updating local playlists etc. emply naive solutions which may not work well.
+For example, if you index a video which does not have subtitles, but then has subtitles added to it, the tool won't be aware of this.
+6. If in doubt, delete the playlist and download it again!

 # To-Do: